 IT’S A NEW DAWN FOR WOMEN’S RIGHT IN AFRICA

-The prevalence of sexual and gender based violence (SGBV) against women and girls in Nigeria and Africa generally, has long ceased to be nouveau in global history.
+The prevalence of sexual and gender based violence (SGBV) against women and girls in Nigeria and Africa generally, has long ceased to be a new trend in global history.
 The growing concern in Nigeria most especially, is the inability or unwillingness of law enforcement agencies to investigate and prosecute these human rights violations, which has led to the heightened perpetuation of such crimes.

 The inability or unwillingness of the State to act, violates the due diligence principle that the responsibility to protect women from violence resides in the States themselves.
 It also means that the State is not being held accountable for violations committed against half of its population – women and girls more so where this inhuman treatment is perpetrated by security agents charged with responsibility of maintaining law and order in the society.